filamentphp/filament/packages/forms/docs/03-fields/06-checkbox-list.md

 }
 ```

+## Splitting options into columns

-You may organize options into columns by using the `columns()` method:
+You may split options into columns by using the `columns()` method:

 ```php
 use Filament\Forms\Components\CheckboxList;